Continuing Education

 - Attend an event: take a look at our events page for a list of various anthropological events which take place nationally.

-- Take part in discussions by joining our community forum and our Facebook Group
+- Take part in discussions by joining our Facebook Group

-- Become a volunteer: the RAI's Education Department is always looking for ethusiastic individuals to help out with our outreach events such as the London Anthropology Day and the ESRC Festival of Social Science.
-If you are interested in volunteering email Nafisa Fera, the RAI's This e-mail address is being protected from spambots.
-You need JavaScript enabled to view it .
+- Become a volunteer: the RAI's Education Department is always looking for enthusiastic individuals to help out with our outreach events such as the London Anthropology Day and the RAI Anthropology, Weather and Climate Change Conference 2016.
+If you are interested in volunteering email the RAI's Education and Communications Officer.

-- Be creative: If you have a poem, song, artwork or photographs which reflect anthropological topics, email Nafisa Fera, the RAI's This e-mail address is being protected from spambots.
-You need JavaScript enabled to view it .
-Take a look at the Your Space section for inspiration!
+- Be creative: If you have a poem, song, artwork or photographs which reflect anthropological topics, email the RAI's Education and Communications Officer.

 Disclaimer: The above information is provided for information and guidance only.
 It should not be interpreted as endorsement or otherwise by the Royal Anthropological Institute (RAI) for any external institution listed.
 Furthermore, the RAI accepts no responsibility for material created by external parties or the content of external websites.